dead10ck/uwc/README.md

 My analysis hasn't been extensive, but as far as I can tell, the reasons are:

 * It is using unicode algorithms, which are just going to be slower than ASCII no matter what.
 * Unfortunately, while the `unicode-segmentation` lib is helpful, it is quite limiting.
 It only exposes its functionality through iterators, which makes certain optimizations difficult—like counting everything in a single pass.
-In order to do that, I would need access to a full unicode database to look up the character properties of each code point.
 * I am not that experienced with Rust, so it's quite possible I'm not doing something as efficiently as possible.
 * This project is still early, and I am prioritizing correctness over speed (though speed is good).
 * It is not parallelized (yet).

 ### Localization